 in mind that each semester builds upon what was learned in previous semesters, and the curriculum was specifically designed to give children the opportunity to master beginner skills and be well-situated to begin private instruction.

 Each semester includes 17 "core" classes, and while classes are held on Zoom, almost as many "extra" classes.
 Semesters begin in early September and early February.

-New students must start in Level A. Level A classes are currently only offered to children in Kindergarten - 3rd Grade depending on the semester.
+New students must start in Level A. Level A classes are currently only offered to children in Kindergarten - 2nd Grade, depending on the semester.